 National Insurance contributions (NIC) help to pay for some state benefits including retirement pensions.
-NIC that you pay can earn you the right to receive certain benefits.
+NIC that you pay can also earn you the right to receive certain benefits.
 In this section, we explain how NIC works and how to work out what you will pay.
 If you want information on how to get a National Insurance number (NINO) or what to do if you have lost or forgotten your NINO, visit our National Insurance number page.

 Do I have to pay National Insurance contributions?

 You pay NIC if you are either employed or self-employed and aged 16 or over but below state pension age.
 The amount of NIC you pay depends on how much you earn.

 The way in which you work will affect the type of NIC you pay.
-Employees and other workers (for example, people working for agencies) pay different types of NIC to the self-employed (that is, working for yourself).
+Employees and other workers (for example, people working for agencies) pay different types of NIC to the self-employed (that is, those who work for themselves).

 You stop paying NIC when you reach state pension age, even if you continue to work.
 The exception is Class 4 NIC for the self-employed, which you pay until the start of the tax year after the one in which you reach state pension age.

 You can find out when you will reach state pension age by using the calculator on the GOV.UK website.

 What are National Insurance credits?

 In certain circumstances, you may be given National Insurance credits, even though you are not working.
 These count towards some, but not all entitlements.
 The main benefit they count towards is the state pension, but not all – for example, bereavement support payment.

 You must be aged 16 or over and below state pension age for the year in which you may be credited.